-The following are the data registers for the MMA8653FC device.
-For more information about data manipulation in the MMA8653FC, see application note AN4083, Data Manipulation and Basic Settings for Xtrinsic MMA865xFC Accelerometers.
+The following are the data registers for the MMA8652FC device.
+For more information about data manipulation in the MMA8652FC, see application note AN4083, Data Manipulation and Basic Settings for Xtrinsic MMA865xFC Accelerometers.

-- When accessing the 8-bit data, the F_READ bit (register 0x2A) is set, which modifies the auto-incrementing to skip over the LSB data. - When the F_READ bit is cleared, the 12-bit data is read, accessing all 6 bytes sequentially (X_MSB, X_LSB, Y_MSB, Y_LSB, Z_MSB, Z_LSB).
+- When the F_MODE bits (F_SETUP register 0x09, bit 6 and 7) are cleared, the FIFO is not ON.
+Register 0x00 reflects the real-time status information of the X, Y and Z sample data. - When the F_MODE value is greater than zero, then the FIFO is ON (in either Fill, Circular, or Trigger mode).
+In this case, register 0x00 will reflect the status of the FIFO.
+It is expected that when the FIFO is ON, the user will access the data from register 0x01 (X_MSB) for either the 12-bit or 8-bit data. - When accessing the 8-bit data, the F_READ bit (register 0x2A) is set, which modifies the auto-incrementing to skip over the LSB data. - When the F_READ bit is cleared, the 12-bit data is read, accessing all 6 bytes sequentially (X_MSB, X_LSB, Y_MSB, Y_LSB, Z_MSB, Z_LSB).

-6.3.1 0x00: STATUS Data Status register
+6.3.1 0x00: STATUS Data Status register (F_MODE = 00)

-Data Status register 0x00 reflects the real-time status information of the X, Y and Z sample data; it contains the X, Y, and Z data overwrite and data ready flag.
+When F_MODE = 0, register 0x00 reflects the real-time status information of the X, Y and Z sample data; it contains the X, Y, and Z data overwrite and data ready flag.